Nicole Yeargin: Career

-Competing at the British Athletics Championships in July 2023, in Manchester, she reached the final of the women's 400m and finished in 6th place.
+Competing at the British Athletics Championships in July 2023, in Manchester, she reached the final of the women's 400 m and finished in 6th place.
 She was chosen to represent Great Britain at the 2023 World Athletics Championships in Budapest in August 2023.

 In April 2024, she was selected as part of the British team for the 2024 World Athletics Relays in Nassau, Bahamas.
-In July, Yeargin was named in the Great Britain 4x400 metres relay squad for the 2024 Summer Olympics She was part of the mixed 4x400 team which set a new national record of 3:10.61 in the qualifying heat, she did not run in the final but won a bronze medal due to her run in the heats.
-In the women's 4x400m relay she ran in the final along with Victoria Ohuruogu, Laviai Nielsen and Amber Anning, as they set a new national record of 3:19.72 to win bronze.
+In July, Yeargin was named in the Great Britain 4 × 400 metres relay squad for the 2024 Summer Olympics She was part of the mixed 4 × 400 team which set a new national record of 3:10.61 in the qualifying heat, she did not run in the final but won a bronze medal due to her run in the heats.
+In the women's 4 × 400 m relay she ran in the final along with Victoria Ohuruogu, Laviai Nielsen and Amber Anning, as they set a new national record of 3:19.72 to win bronze.

 She was named in the British team for the 2025 World Athletics Relays in Guangzhou.
-Competing at the event, she helped the women's 4 x 400 metres team qualify for the upcoming world championships.
+Competing at the event, she helped the women's 4 × 400 metres team qualify for the upcoming world championships.

 On 2 August, she placed fourth in the final of the 400 metres at the 2025 UK Athletics Championships in Birmingham, running 51.75 seconds.
 She was selected for the British relay pool at the 2025 World Athletics Championships in Tokyo, Japan.
 She ran on the opening day as the British mixed 4 × 400 metres relay team that finished fifth in the final.
-She also ran in the women's 4 x 400 metres relay.
+She also ran in the women's 4 × 400 metres relay.

+On 24 January 2026, Yeargin won the 400 metres ahead of Anna Hall in 52.63 seconds at the Indoor Grand Prix, in Boston.

+Yeargin was named in the British squad for the 4 × 400 metres relay at the 2026 World Athletics Relays in Gaborone, Botswana.
+On the opening day she anchored the British women's 4 × 400 m team as they qualified for the final.
+Later that day she helped the women's 4 × 400 m relay team also qualify for the final in 3:21.28, the fourth fastest recorded time by a British quartet, before placing fourth overall the following day in the final.
+In June, she placed fourth in the final of the 400 metres at the 2026 British Championships.

+Yeargin was named in the Scottish team for the 2026 Commonwealth Games in Glasgow, placing fifth in the final of the 400 metres and also competed in the mixed 4 × 400 m relay at the Games.
+Competing for Great Britain at the 2026 European Athletics Championships in Birmingham, she won the silver medal in the women's 4 × 400 metres relay.